projectatomic/atomic-site/source/blog/2014-11-25-testing-kubernetes-with-an-atomic-host.html.md

 ### Till Next Time

-If you run into trouble following this walkthrough, Iâ€™ll be happy to help you get up and running or get pointed in the right direction.
+If you run into trouble following this walkthrough, I'll be happy to help you get up and running or get pointed in the right direction.
 Ping me at jbrooks in #atomic on freenode irc or [@jasonbrooks](https://twitter.com/jasonbrooks) on Twitter.
 Also, be sure to check out the [Project Atomic Q&A site](http://ask.projectatomic.io/en/questions/).